img

 round-arrow-down

-Erectile dysfunction (ED) is an extremely common problem that affect men and intersex people of any age.
+Erectile dysfunction (ED) is an extremely common problem that affects men and intersex individuals of any age.
 People with this condition are unable to reach or maintain an erection to take part in sexual activity.
-ED affects up to 22% of American men, mostly in the older age groups.
+ED affects up to 22% of American men, mostly in older age groups.
 Once considered primarily a psychological disorder, it is now clear that most cases of ED have a physical cause.
-The leading causes are the chronic diseases that damage blood vessels and nerves vital for normal erectile function; diabetes, atherosclerosis (a condition in which plaque builds up inside your arteries) and hypertension (high blood pressure).
+The leading causes are chronic conditions that damage blood vessels and nerves vital for normal erectile function; diabetes, atherosclerosis (a condition in which plaque builds up inside your arteries) and hypertension (high blood pressure).
 The medications used to treat these problems and other ailments can also contribute to ED.
 Hormonal abnormalities are less common, but they are particularly important to detect since they can be corrected.
-That's also true of the psychological problems that cause up to 15% of ED.
+That's also true of psychological problems, which can cause up to 15% of ED.

 Order effective treatment for erectile dysfunction discreetly